Although it's still hot, September is a good month to

 Cucurbits

-I've planted winter squash from mid-January through early September - I don't know how well it grows when planted in the fall.
+I've planted winter squash from mid-January through early September.
+I didn't have good results when I planted them in the fall.
 If you're thinking of planting winter squash this month I recommend planting at least 2 of the same variety so there are adequate male flowers for pollination.

 Not all cucumbers grow well in the fall due to diminishing daylight.
 I've found that the Asian varieties are less day length sensitive - unfortunately some are not heat tolerant.
 My best results in the fall have been with Suyo, a long Chinese cucumber.